MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 - **Webhook –** The payments feature also configures a webhook on Stripe that is used to asynchronously update the status of payments that might take extra time for completion.
     > [!NOTE]
     > When a website is in private mode, this webhook may not be able to communicate with the Power Pages and hence you may receive emails from Stripe.
-This is an intermittent behavior and once you website in switched to public mode, the webhook should be able to communicate successfully.
+This is intermittent behavior and once your website is switched to public mode, the webhook should be able to communicate successfully.